jackl-3/homebase/source/content/category-folder/Some note.md

-Testing a new note to publish to my new GitHub website! sadasd
+Testing a new note to publish to my new GitHub website!